matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ```

 `upgradeProxy` receives 3 arguments:
-- A (zk) wallet
+- A zkSync Era wallet.
-- The address of the previously deployed box proxy
+- The address of the previously deployed box proxy.
-- The artifact containing the new, Box2 implementation
+- The artifact containing the new `Box2` implementation.

 ## Upgrade beacon proxy